We get asked what 1NTERRUPT is about all the time, so here are the answers to some of the questions we’re asked the most.

 Exactly $0, nothing, nada, goose egg.
 Our program is non-profit and paid for through corporate sponsorships and personal donations.
 We even provide food and have swag for the Student Participants.
 Sweet, huh?

 Everyone.
 There are no observers*.
 Student Participants will be matched up on teams that will attend the breakouts and participate in the Treasure Hunt.
 (We’re into collaboration.)
 For parents, teachers, ROTC officers, etc., who are bringing one or more participants, you will also be put into teams and will follow the same agenda as the participants.
+You should have your own laptop with you.

 If you do not wish to participate, we’d be happy to recommend some coffee shops, restaurants, and other activities in the area.